Sceptre/sceptre/docs/_source/docs/stack_config.rst

 * Inheritance strategy: Overrides parent if set

 The ARN of a `CloudFormation Service Role`_ that is assumed by *CloudFormation* (not Sceptre) to create, update or delete resources.
+For more information on this configuration, its implications, and its uses see :ref:`Sceptre and IAM: role_arn <role_arn_permissions>`.

 iam_role
 ~~~~~~~~
-* Resolvable: No
+* Resolvable: Yes
 * Can be inherited from StackGroup: Yes
 * Inheritance strategy: Overrides parent if set